 We’ve watched with interest as the pendulum has swung back and forth over the years on the possible efficacy of agents (for pancreatic cancer) that block Vascular Endothelial Growth Factor (VEGF), a molecule that mediates angiogenesis (the vascular growth that occurs in tumors).
 Bevacizumab, a monoclonal antibody to VEGF, is known as Avastin and is manufactured by Genentech.
 It is approved in distinct circumstances for the treatment of colorectal, lung, kidney and brain cancers.
 One of Avastin’s side-effects in certain patients is high blood pressure.

-The idea of Avastin is to interfere with the mechanism that allows for pancreatic cancer tumor growth and spread.
+The idea of Avastin is to interfere with the mechanism that allows for pancreatic cancer tumor (ductal adenocarcinoma of the pancreas) growth and spread.

-It is an interesting distinction: Avastin plus gemcitabine (2010 study – not promising) versus Avastin (plus gemcitabine) plus 5-FU (current more promising results) for advanced pancreatic cancer.
+It is an interesting distinction: Avastin plus gemcitabine (2010 study – not promising) versus Avastin (plus gemcitabine) plus 5-FU (more promising results) for advanced pancreatic cancer.